Publishing timeline (avg):

 Science, Engineering and Technology journal accepts the following article types:

 The journal publishes articles that have not been previously published elsewhere.
 The journal also welcomes studies offering new perspectives on previously published research findings, provided that the work has been significantly revised and expanded in comparison to its earlier version (major value-added extensions articles).
 This may include the addition of new data, deeper analysis, or an expanded literature review.
 When submitting such an article, authors are required to transparently disclose all previous forms of publication and verify whether they have retained the rights to the work or if those rights have been transferred to the conference organizers.
 If the rights have been transferred, authors must obtain permission from the conference organizers to republish the work in the scientific journal.
-This information must be clearly stated in the Acknowledgments, Ethical Statement, or Conflicts of Interest sections.
-Example statement: "This paper is an extended and revised version of a paper previously presented at [Conference Name] and published in the proceedings of [Conference Proceedings Title].
+This information must be clearly stated in the Acknowledgments section or in other dedicated sections of the article.
+Example statement: "This article is an extended and revised version of a article previously presented at [Conference Name] and published in the proceedings of [Conference Proceedings Title].
 New data, analyses, and an expanded literature review have been added to this work."
 Additionally, authors are encouraged to highlight the changes made and what is new in comparison to the previous version in the Cover Letter upon submission.
 Each submission will undergo rigorous evaluation, adhering to the same editorial standards applied to all other submissions.

 Note: In the context of special issues, the journal may include editorial articles authored by the Guest Editors.
 These contributions are intended to introduce the thematic scope of the issue, articulate its relevance to the broader scholarly discourse, and highlight the motivation behind the selection of included works.
 For more details check Special Issue Policy.